How to Import Document Trees using XSL

 The xsl:apply-imported elements is similar to the xsl:apply-templeates elements.
 The difference is that xsl: apply-imports is used to apply an imported style sheet to a template.

 The rules for imported style sheets dictate that the oldest style sheet always takes precedence.
 You might have a style sheet with an imported style sheet, which in turn may have an imported style sheet, which in turn may have an imported style sheet of its own.

 Using the xsl:include Element

-the only attribute is a href whose Value is a URI.
-Consider an included document
+This element works the same way as the xsl:import element, except that the elements included within the included document replace the xsl:include element.
+Again, the only attribute is a href whose Value is a URI.
+Consider an included document that look like this:

-<xsl:include href= myStylesheet_1.xsl/>
+<xsl:include href= “myStylesheet_1.xsl”/>

-preceding line of the code becomes:
+The preceding line of the code becomes: